 17. Conduct of Passengers

 The driver is responsible for the safety of the vehicle at all times, and as such may remove any passenger whose behaviour prejudices safety or is in breach of the Public Service Vehicle (Conduct of Drivers, Inspectors, Conductors and Passengers) Regulations 1990.
 These regulations set out certain rights and responsibilities on all parties, and full details of these can be obtained from the company on request.
 The hirer is responsible for any damage caused to the vehicle by any passenger for the duration of the hire.
-Where the hire is to a sporting event, the hirer should be aware of the legal requirements relating to alcohol, contained in the Sporting Events (Control of Alcohol) Act 1995, and the conditions of entry to race courses as laid down by the Race Course Association Ltd. The company will provide details of these
+Where the hire is to a sporting event, the hirer should be aware of the legal requirements relating to alcohol, contained in the Sporting Events (Control of Alcohol) Act 1995, and the conditions of entry to race courses as laid down by the Race Course Association Ltd. The company will provide details of these restrictions on request.

 In the event of a complaint about the company’s services, the hirer should endeavour to seek a solution at the time by seeking assistance from the driver or from the company.
 If this has not provided a remedy, complaints should be submitted in writing and within 14 days of the termination date of the hire.
 Complaints will be acknowledged within 14 working days and the Company will aim to resolve any complaint within 28 days of it being made.
 Full details of the Company’s complaint procedure are available on request.